 Instructions

 - Preheat oven to 200 degrees and turn on your waffle maker.
-I make this recipe on the medium high setting but every waffle maker will vary in temperature a little.
+I make this recipe on the medium high setting but every waffle maker varies in temperature a little.

 - Combine all the dry ingredients except the sugar in a large bowl.